Academic Calendar

 Pre- or corequisite(s): None.

-Students will use the communicative approach to reinforce and expand their listening, speaking, reading and writing skills with a focus on the first two linguistic skills.
-They will study more complex grammatical structures and vocabulary as well as a variety of topics on social and cultural issues.
-By the end of the course, students will have achieved proficiency in both listening and speaking in various social and cultural contexts.
+Students use the communicative approach to reinforce and expand their listening, speaking, reading and writing skills.
+They study complex grammatical structures and vocabulary in Mandarin as well as a variety of topics on social and cultural issues.

 MAND 302